 No more plungers, blocked pipes or backups

-If you’ve ever had a toilet that get’s blocked you know what a nightmare it can be to get it sorted.
-Usually your first port of call is to check the cistern, when that doesn’t work you check the u-bend – after that there’s usually some swearing and cursing, wet floors and sore hands and if you’re lucky a plumber will find the blockage with a drain snake (Murphy’s law states the blockage will usually be halfway down your yard, under a cement slab or some other difficult place to get to!)
+If you’ve ever had a toilet that gets’s blocked you know what a nightmare it can be to get it sorted.
+Usually, your first port of call is to check the cistern, when that doesn’t work you check the u-bend – after that there’s usually some swearing and cursing, wet floors and sore hands and if you’re lucky a plumber will find the blockage with a drain snake (Murphy’s law states the blockage will usually be halfway down your yard, under a cement slab or some other difficult place to get to!)
 With a composting toilet, all that hassle goes away.
-A simple concept and design means less moving parts for things to go wrong.
+A simple concept and design mean less moving parts for things to go wrong.

 You will never have to jiggle the button again